Eye Damage From Computer Screen

 This is a question that is asked frequently, as people who use digital devices for extended periods of time can often experience eye fatigue, blurred vision, and headaches.
 The good news is that, in most cases, digital eye strain goes away on its own within a day or two.
 However, there are some things you can do to speed up the process.

-See also Blue Blocker Glasses For Computer
+See also Sunglasses For Computer Screen

 If you are experiencing digital eye strain, the best thing you can do is take a break.
 Get up and walk around, or close your eyes and relax for a few minutes.
 This will allow your eyes to rest and will help to relieve any discomfort you are feeling.